Tarzan the Magnificent

-Tarzan the Magnificent is a 1960 British Eastmancolor film, the follow-up to Tarzan's Greatest Adventure (1959).
+Tarzan the Magnificent is a 1960 British Eastmancolor film, the follow-up to Tarzan's Greatest Adventure (1959) and the twenty-third film of the Tarzan film series that began with 1932's Tarzan the Ape Man.
 Its plot bears no relation to that of the 1939 Edgar Rice Burroughs novel of the same name.
 The film was directed by Robert Day and produced by Sy Weintraub and Harvey Hayutin.
 Gordon Scott made his last appearance as Tarzan in the film, while Jock Mahoney appeared as villain Coy Banton.
 Mahoney would take over the Tarzan role himself beginning in the next film, Tarzan Goes to India, in 1962.
 The motion picture does not include Jane.

 Plot

 The Bantons (father, Abel and four sons, Coy, Ethan, Johnny and Martin) rob a pay office in a settlement, killing some people.
 Coy Banton is tracked down to their camp and taken away by a policeman, Wyntors.
 Taking him back to town, Wyntors is killed as two of the brothers seek to rescue Coy.
 Tarzan appears and kills Ethan Banton.
 The other brother escapes.
 Tarzan decides to take Coy to Kairobi for the $5000 reward so he can give it to Wyntors' widow.
-However, no one in the town of Mantu (same town as the one at the beginning of Tarzan's Greatest Adventure) wants to help him.
+However, no one in the town of Mantu wants to help him.
 The boat he is waiting for to take him and his prisoner to Kairobi is ambushed by the Bantons, who send the passengers off and destroy the boat.

 Later that night Tarzan meets with the people from the boat and decides on an overland trek to take Coy Banton to Kairobi and agrees to take along, at first, the boat's mate, Tate, then reluctantly agrees to take the passengers of the boat: A business man named Ames and his wife, Fay; another man named Conway and a young woman named Lori, who all share with Tarzan their own reasons for wanting to go to Kairobi.
 But Tarzan warns them the trek through the jungles would be hard and dangerous.
 The presence of so many people to watch out for hinders Tarzan.
 The Bantons threaten to kill anyone who helps Tarzan.
 Pausing only to shoot the doctor who has told them what they want to know, the Bantons set out after the party and Coy.